at Lake of the Ozarks State Park

-The ramp is paved and has a slope of 8.3 percent.
+The ramp is paved and has a slope of 8.3%.
 The courtesy dock has not been modified.
 All parking in this sunny area is level and of compacted gravel.
 Three handicap spaces adjacent to the accessible restroom are offered for your convenience.

 This rustic, yet modern building is the center for cave tours, audio/visual presentations, interpretive programs and park literature.
 A paved pathway runs from the level parking lot with a handicap space to the entrance.
 Inside, you'll find helpful staff, exhibits of local wildlife, an accessible water fountain and restroom and a waiting room for the cave tours.

 An accessible picnic table is located just outside the visitor center.
 A boardwalk extends across the fen from the visitor center to the cave opening.
 The regular tour is one-half mile long on mostly hard-packed substrate.
-Travel is mostly level with the exception of two 10-12 foot sections with an 8 percent slope.
+Travel is mostly level with the exception of two 10-to-12-foot sections with an 8% slope.
 Periodically, heavy rains will cause gravel to wash across the trail.
 Some visitors may need assistance.